BetrixDev/item-price-logger/README.md

 # Self-Hosting

 If you wish to host this API on your own, you are free to do so.
+Files are written locally on the machine, this can be changed fairly easily to account for different services

 ### Enviroment Variables
 There are some required enviroment variables: